mhausenblas/right-size-guide/README.md

         [OPTIONAL] The time in milliseconds to wait between two consecutive HTTP GET requests for peak resource usage assessment (default 10)
   -export-findings string
-        [OPTIONAL] The filesystem path to export findings to; if not provided the results will be written to stdout -sampletime-idle int
+        [OPTIONAL] The filesystem path to export findings to; if not provided the results will be written to stdout -output string
+        [OPTIONAL] The output format, valid values are 'json' and 'openmetrics' (default "json") -sampletime-idle int
         [OPTIONAL] The time in seconds to perform idle resource usage assessment (default 2) -sampletime-peak int